-- Students need to realize that editing is not a punishment imposed on them by mean parents and writing teachers.
-It is a necessary process designed to refine and polish their work.
-All authors go through the revising process numerous times before arriving at a finished piece. - 2.
-Students who take the time to edit carefully and properly (using their Writing Skills Checklists) make greater progress than those who make little effort to improve each composition. - Our goal as Christians is to glorify God in all that we do.
-Colossians 3:23, 24 says, "Whatever you do, work at it with all your heart, as working for the Lord, not for men....
-It is the Lord Christ you are serving."
-With this in mind, students should aim for excellence.

-□ Pre-writing activity.

-- Note: Review and assign Skill Builder Day 1 before doing the pre-writing activity. - Assign "Elements of a Character Sketch, Part 1." - Read "Elements of a Character Sketch, Part 2" and assign the activity.
+- Explain that editing is not a punishment imposed on students by mean parents and writing teachers.
+It's a necessary process designed to refine and polish their work.
+All authors go through the revising process several times before the piece is finished. - 2.
+Students who take the time to edit carefully and properly (using their Writing Skills Checklists) make better progress than those who don't take time or effort to improve each composition. - 3.
+Encourage students to aim for excellence.
+Editing is a vital part of becoming an excellent writer. - □ Pre-writing activity. - Note: Review and assign Skill Builder Day 1 before doing the pre-writing activity. - Assign "Elements of a Character Sketch, Part 1." - Read "Elements of a Character Sketch, Part 2" and assign the activity.

-□ Read the student instruction sheet "Describing a Person."

-- Brainstorm for practice paragraph using "Observing a Person Worksheet." - Stress the importance of describing the person, not the activity. - Make use of the "Characteristics/Expressions/Behaviors" and "Emotions" word lists. - Write the practice paragraph, following the student instructions. - Since the lesson introduces the first of many sentence variations (paired adjectives), explain to your student how he can avoid misplaced or dangling modifiers.
+- $\square$ Read the student instructions for "Describing a Person" (pp. 3-1 to 3-3). - $\square$ Write a practice paragraph (TM pp. 8-9). - Brainstorm for the practice paragraph using "Observing a Person Worksheet" (p.
+3-9). - Stress the importance of describing the person, not the activity. - Make use of the "Characteristics/Expressions/Behaviors" and "Emotions" word lists. (see Word Lists, pp. 3-7 and p.
+9). - Write the practice paragraph, following the student instructions. - Since the lesson introduces the first of many sentence variations (paired adjectives), explain how to avoid misplaced or dangling modifiers.
 (See "Misplaced Modifiers" TM p.
-134.)
+130.)

-□ Have student use the "Observing a Person Worksheet" to brainstorm.

-- Some students erroneously fill in the "Synonyms for My Subject" blanks with adjectives, adverbs, or even synonyms for the word "synonym"! - Make sure your student knows the definition of synonym.
-He should come up with four ways to rename the subject.

-□ Refer to Step 1 (Brainstorming) (TM p.
+- ☐ Have student use the "Observing a Person Worksheet" to brainstorm. - Some students incorrectly fill in the "Synonyms for My Subject" blanks with adjectives, adverbs-or even synonyms for the word "synonym." - Make sure your student knows the definition of synonym.
+He should come up with four ways to rename the subject. - ☐ Refer to Step 1 (Brainstorming) (TM p.
 A-1).

-- □ Refer to Step 2 (TM p.
-A-1). - □ Student Writing Skills Checklist Lesson 3.
+- ☐ Refer to Step 2 (TM p.
+A-1). - ☐ Student Writing Skills Checklist Lesson 3.

-□ Review Steps 3 and 4 (TM p.
-A-1).

-□ Have student write his first revision of "Describing a Person."
+- ☐ Review Steps 3 and 4 (TM p.
+A-1). - ☐ Have student write his first revision of "Describing a Person."

-- 1. Use the Teacher's Writing Skills Checklist Lesson 3 and suggestions on TM pp. 112-13. - 2.
+- ☐ Edit your student's first revision. - Use the Teacher's Writing Skills Checklist Lesson 3 and suggestions on TM pp. 108-109. - 2.
 Refer to TM p.
-91 and following for common problem areas you might encounter, as well as suggestions for editing.

-□ Give immediate feedback.
+87 (and following) for common problem areas you might encounter, as well as suggestions for editing. - ☐ Give immediate feedback. - □ Paper-clip your checklist to the top of his work.

-□ Review Step 5 (TM p.
-A-1).

-- 1. Go over your comments and suggestions with the student before he writes his final draft. - 2.
-Be sure he understands the changes you are asking him to make.

-□ Student writes his "Describing a Person" final draft.
+- ☐ Review Step 5 of the writing process (TM p.
+A-1). - 1.
+Go over your comments and suggestions with your student before he writes his final draft. - 2.
+Be sure he understands the changes you're asking him to make. - ☐ Student writes his "Describing a Person" final draft.